North Suicide Peak

 North Suicide Peak (5,065 ft.)

 North Suicide Peak is a rugged 5,065-foot pyramid at the head of Rabbit Valley, near the southwest corner of Chugach State Park.
-North Suicide and South Suicide Peak are connected by a wind-swept col halfway between their bases at Rabbit Lake and their virtually equal-heighted summits, inviting an allusion to Siamese twins connected at the hips.
-But like most twins, these adjacent peaks are notable for their differences as much as their similarities.
+North Suicide and South Suicide Peak are connected by a wind-swept col halfway between their bases at Rabbit Lake and their virtually equal-heighted summits, inviting an allusion to twins conjoined at the hips.
+But like most twins, these peaks are notable for their differences as much as their similarities.
 While South Suicide welcomes straightforward hiking ascents, North Suicide demands a little more commitment.
 The most direct route up the gully on its southwest face is steep and chossy, and the north ridge route requires challenging scrambling and a harrowing drop to Rabbit Lake.
 Its sprawling northeast face is a (nearly) impassable stack of cliffs.
 In fact, from a technical perspective the easiest route up North Suicide involves simply summiting South Suicide, dropping down to the col, and then regaining your elevation up to North.
-But don’t let this put you off–North Suicide is an impressive summit accessible to experienced scramblers, with many options for approaches, loops, and bar-brag-worthy traverses.
+But don’t let this put you off–North Suicide is an impressive summit accessible to confident scramblers, with many options for approaches, loops, and brag-worthy traverses.

 Approaches and Routes